 Doctors often hear their patients complain of night sweats.
 Night sweats refer to excess sweating during the night.
-However, if your bedroom is unusually hot or you are wearing too many bedclothes, you may sweat during sleep, and this is normal.
-True night sweats are severe hot flashes occurring at night that can drench sleepwear and sheets, which are not related to an overheated environment.
+But if your bedroom is unusually hot or you are wearing too many bedclothes, you may sweat during sleep, and this is normal.
+True night sweats are severe hot flashes occurring at night that can drench your clothes and sheets and that are not related to an overheated environment.

-In one study of 2,267 patients, 41% reported experiencing night sweats during the previous month, so the perception of excessive sweating at night is fairly common.
-It is important to note that flushing (a warmth and redness of the face or trunk) may also be hard to distinguish from true night sweats.
+It is important to note that flushing (a warmth and redness of the face or body) may be hard to distinguish from true night sweats.

 There are many different causes of night sweats.
-To find the cause, a doctor must obtain a detailed medical history and order tests to decide if an underlying medical condition is responsible for the night sweats.
+To find the cause, a doctor must get a detailed medical history and order tests to decide what medical condition is responsible for the night sweats.
 Some of the known conditions that can cause night sweats are:

-Infections.
+- Infections.
 Tuberculosis is the infection most commonly associated with night sweats.
-But bacterial infections, such as endocarditis (inflammation of the heart valves), osteomyelitis (inflammation within the bones), and abscesses can cause night sweats.
+But bacterial infections, such as endocarditis (inflammation of the heart valves), osteomyelitis (inflammation in the bones), and abscesses can cause night sweats.
 Night sweats are also a symptom of HIV infection.

-Hypoglycemia.
+- Hypoglycemia.
 Low blood sugar can cause sweating.
-People who are taking insulin or oral diabetes medications may experience hypoglycemia at night that is accompanied by sweating.
+People who are taking insulin or oral diabetes medications may have hypoglycemia at night that is accompanied by sweating.

 - Hormone disorders.
 Sweating or flushing can be seen with several hormone disorders, including pheochromocytoma, carcinoid syndrome, and hyperthyroidism.